 EtonHouse believes that children should take ownership of their learning.
 When children are happy and engaged, learning happens naturally and spontaneously.
 Open-mindedness, critical thinking skills, and a life-long love for learning are just as essential as acquiring knowledge.

-This thinking was the motivation behind our inquiry-based pedagogy that revolutionised the early years approach 25 years ago.
-Today, we continue to be a leader in education providing a through train K-12 education pathway from Playgroup to High School in Singapore and in 11 other countries.
+This thinking was the motivation behind our inquiry-based pedagogy that revolutionised the early years approach almost 30 years ago.
+Today, we continue to be a leader in education, providing a through-train K-12 education pathway from Infant Care to High School in Singapore and in 9 other countries.

-The group headquartered in Singapore has a significant presence in China.
-There are a total of 120 international schools in 12 countries, including 10 International Baccalaureate (IB) schools.
-The EtonHouse Group also runs E-Bridge, which is part of the Singapore government’s Anchor Operator (AOP) Scheme that operates affordable Pre-Schools in Singapore, and Middleton International School — an affordable through train international school.
+The group, headquartered in Singapore, has a significant presence in China.
+There are more than 120 schools in 10 countries, including 9 International Baccalaureate (IB) schools.
+The EtonHouse Group also runs E-Bridge, which is part of the Singapore government’s Anchor Operator (AOP) Scheme that operates affordable Pre-Schools in Singapore, and Middleton International School — an affordable through-train international school.

 Our Mission and Vision

 Mission: Developing confident and capable global citizens

 Our mission as a community of educators is to empower your child to become a curious and engaged life-long learner, and a confident and capable global citizen.